aisystant/docs/docs/en/systems-thinking-introduction/what-is-systems-thinking-and-why-does-a-modern-person-need-it/perform-modeling-1-7-form-and-content.md

 title: 'Perform Modeling: 1.7.
 Form and Content'
 ---

-# Perform Modeling: 1.7.
+# Complete the Modeling Exercise: 1.7.
 Form and Content

-Review the examples in the first row of the table.
-If necessary, revisit the theoretical material, and feel free to use the AI bot, Aisystant.
+Familiarize yourself with the examples in the first row of the table.
+If necessary, review the theoretical material and utilize the AI-bot Aisystant as needed.
 Fill in the empty cells in the rows following the examples.
-If you lack the knowledge to choose the appropriate words and designations (names), consider using ChatGPT or Google for assistance.
+If your experience is not broad enough to select the appropriate words and designations (names), use ChatGPT or Google for assistance.

 Provide examples from work and personal projects.
-As needed, compile notes for further elaboration.
-For instance, in the "Notes" column, record reflections or questions that can later be asked in support chats.
+If necessary, create notes for further elaboration.
+For instance, in the "Notes" column, record reflections or questions that you can later ask in support chats.

-Locate the corresponding assignment in the modeling workspace by number and complete all of its sections.
+In the modeling workspace, find the corresponding task by number and complete all its points.